mattcw9090/honours-project/README.md

 ---

-## Notes on data handling & privacy
+## Data and thesis availability

-- The ABOShips dataset is **not included** in this repo (available upon request).
+- The **ABOShips dataset is not included** in this repository and is shared according to its original license.
+- The **honours thesis (PDF)** and any additional supporting materials are **available upon request**.
-- This repo contains only the **code/configs/notebooks** needed to reproduce the analysis.
+- This repository contains only the **code, configuration files, and notebooks** required to reproduce the analysis using appropriately sourced data.

-- The structure is designed so private/proprietary datasets can be used without committing them to Git.
+This structure reflects standard practice when working with licensed, private, or sensitive datasets.